 Postnatal depression is a condition with a wide range of different emotional and physical symptoms some of which include: Prolonged feelings of low mood.

 For many mothers, the arrival of a new baby is a wonderfully happy time, if a bit chaotic and exhausting!
-Along with all of the excitement and enjoyment of a newborn, there will probably be some times when you’re feeling a bit overwhelmed, worried that you’re doing the right thing for your baby, and even a bit scared at the prospect of being a mother.
+Along with all of the excitement and enjoyment of a newborn, there will probably be sometimes when you’re feeling a bit overwhelmed, worried that you’re doing the right thing for your baby, and even a bit scared at the prospect of being a mother.
 Sometimes, there might be feelings of loss and sadness over the life you once led.
 This is all perfectly normal and generally short-lived once you find your groove as a mum.
 Yet for some mothers, feelings of worry, sadness, and despair can continue to get worse and persist, resulting in what is known as postnatal depression.
-New motherhood is really hard, probably one of the hardest things a woman has to do in her life, but it shouldn’t feel like a constantly miserable struggle.

 Postnatal depression can be thought of along a spectrum of severity.
 On the one end of the spectrum is baby blues.
 Within the first 10 days after giving birth, many mothers experience a short time of feeling rather emotional, and may have periods of unexplained tearfulness.
 Others might feel anxious about their baby’s well-being, or might feel overwhelmed by all of the new changes that they face.
 Others still might feel a sense of loss and sadness.
 Despite this, they are still able to cope fairly well with the ups and downs of adjusting to life with a new baby.
 Baby blues are fairly common and are experienced by 50-80% of new mums.
 These feelings usually appear a few days after birth but are usually gone within 10 days of the birth of their baby.
 Mothers will often find that they will feel better about their symptoms by talking things through with a partner, mother, or friend, and eventually, many of the symptoms will go away on their own.

 Research suggests that about 15% of new mums will develop postnatal depression, but some would say that this is an underestimate of the number of women who are truly suffering.
 It seems that many mums are reluctant to tell others about how they are really feeling.
 Some mothers say they are concerned what might happen to their children if they tell their true feelings to their health visitor or GP.
 There is also the concern about what others will think of them if they admit to having a difficult time being a mum.
-It is important for all mothers to know that health professionals have the best interests of the mothers and children at heart, and it would only be in the likelihood that the mother or child was at serious risk of harm that anyone would intervene.
+It is important for all mothers to know that health professionals have the best interests of the mothers and children at heart.

 The effects of postnatal depression are wide-ranging, and can have profound effects on the mother’s health, her ability to function as a mother, the family functioning as a whole, as well as on the child’s development.